 - and many other native Australian birds and animals.

 The Coorong to Langhorne Creek

-Leaving the beautiful little historic coastal town of Robe, it is a fairly barren area through the Coorong until you cross the Murray River on a small barge and are suddenly into Langhorne Creek wine country.
+Leaving Robe, it is a fairly barren drive through the Coorong until you cross the Murray River on a small barge and are suddenly into Langhorne Creek wine country.
 We were served by a 5th generation family member of Bleasdale Winery – one of the oldest Australian vineyards !